mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 # Train new model using Scout

-Before training the new model you must create a Datasource.
+Before training the new model you must connect to a Datasource.
 To learn how to do that check out:

 * [Connect to MySQL documentation](/datasources/mysql).
 * [Connect to PostgreSQL documentation](/datasources/mysql).